kunal-helambe/QiskitResources/README.md

 # QiskitResources
-Labs, tutorials associated with qiskit
+Labs, tutorials associated with qiskit.
+Will add labs from the Qiskit Global Summer School and solutions to the Quantum Challenge hosted a while back.